Self-Healing Retreat for Cancer Patients

 - stress management.

 Movement-based sessions enlivened the body, while the interactive lectures stimulated the mind and spirit.

 This special retreat designed was specifically for people who have faced cancer, and their caregivers.
 Participants gained powerful skills designed to:

 - Maximize health and wellness through Mind-Body skills

 - Minimize the immune suppressing impact of fear and stress

 - Teach Qigong techniques designed specifically to support cancer recovery

 - A special workshop on nutrition by Dr. Chris D’Adamo

 - Healthier, Happier Relationships with Dr. Linda Nadia Hole

-Who Should Attend: People who are currently facing cancer or have had cancer in the past.
-Participants are encouraged to bring a family member or caregiver at a reduced price in an effort to support their well-being, too!
+Who Attended: People facing cancer or have had cancer in the past.
+Participants were encouraged to bring a family member or caregiver at a reduced price in an effort to support their well-being, too!